Oyrarbakki

 Oyrarbakki is a village on the west coast of the Faroese island of Eysturoy in the Sunda municipality, between Norðskáli and Oyri.

-In 2005 the population was 97.
-Its postal code is FO 400.
+In 2005 the population was 97, which grew to 163 as of 2023 Its postal code is FO 400.

 The nearby 226-metre Streymin Bridge across to the island of Streymoy to the west opened in 1976.
 Oyrarbakki now has a large school, shops and a modern post office building.